-Ensure sufficient readings - minimum 14 readings during waking hours.

-Use daytime average BP for diagnosis
+Ensure sufficient readings - minimum 14 readings during waking hours Use daytime average BP for diagnosis

-· Home BP monitoring (HBPM)
+Home BP monitoring (HBPM)

-Ensure a validated (and calibrated) BP machine is being used and advise to record two BP readings every morning and evening for at least 4 days (ideally 7) In practice, disregard the first day's readings and take an average of the remaining readings
+Ensure a validated (and calibrated) BP machine is being used and advise to record two BP readings every morning and evening every day, for at least 4 days (ideally 7) In practice, disregard the first day's readings and take an average of the remaining readings

-Assessing Cardiovascular (CV) risk: QRISK
+Assessing Cardiovascular (CV) risk: QRISK 2 or 3

-- As of December 2021, the QRISK2 'calculator' is integrated into EMIS, this may change (responsibility for this lies with EMIS or Ardens), and QRISK 3 calculators can be found online here - The calculated CV risk is an estimate.
-Clinical judgement is required to adjust for factors that the risk calculator does not take into account
+- Currently a QRISK 2 calculator is integrated into EMIS.
+Practices with Ardens may have access to ORISK 3, which is a more inclusive risk score and can also be found online here. - The calculated CV risk is an estimate.
+Clinical judgement is required to adjust for factors that the risk calculator does not take into account, but it may help people to make an informed choice on whether to take a statin (and discuss risk reduction using the 'heartage' calculation)